 In this regard, the potential financial impact on the quality of the Group's credit portfolio and its associated earnings, as a result of the current and ongoing COVID-19 pandemic, must be considered.
-In March 2020, the Group extended extraordinary relief measures to certain small enterprise, individual and student customers in its Personal and Business Banking division, including repayment holidays for defined periods, initially for up to three months.
-As at the end of the first fiscal quarter of 2020, the full economic impact of the COVID-19 pandemic and the resultant business interruption and adverse effects on global activity, are yet to be fully understood.
-While the Group remains well capitalised and is supported in South Africa by targeted regulatory capital relief measures, investors should note that the challenging economic climate may impact its performance in the 2020 financial year.
+The economic impact of the COVID-19 pandemic and the resultant business interruption and adverse effects on global activity, are still ongoing and recovery levels are uncertain.
+While the Group remains well capitalised and is supported in South Africa by targeted regulatory capital relief measures, investors should note that the challenging economic climate may impact its performance in the 2021 financial year.

-South African political uncertainty may impact the South African economy, which in turn could have a negative effect upon the Group's operations and its financial condition, in a manner that may be difficult to predict
+South African political uncertainty may impact the South African economy, which in turn could have a negative effect upon the Group's operations and its financial condition, in a manner that may be difficult to predict reforms required to encourage an economic recovery, and to provide support for fiscal tightening to curtail public debt in the medium-term.